ropensci/roweb3/content/blog/2025-03-20-coc-incident-template/index.md

 -   **Incident report checklist**: The checklist of steps the CoC Team has to take to resolve the incident.
 For example:

-    -   Email conduct@ropensci.org to mark dates and timeline for planned response.
+    -   Step 1: Email conduct@ropensci.org to mark dates and timeline for planned response.

-    -   Open new document with Committee-only permissions and link to reported information.
+    -   Step 2: Open new document with Committee-only permissions and link to reported information.

-    -   Email person reporting to acknowledge receipt and cc conduct@ropensci.orgmailto:conduct@ropensci.org.
+    -   Step 3: Email person reporting to acknowledge receipt and cc conduct@ropensci.org.

-    -   ...
+    -   Step n: ...

--   **Reported person**: Who is being reported for inappropriate behavior.
+-   **Reported person(s)**: Who is being reported for inappropriate behavior.

 -   **Target(s)**: Who was the target of the inappropriate behavior.